Don’t Be Hooked by These 13 Dating Scams

 These scams typically include links or attachments that take you to another website that contains malware.
 You’ll get a virus or other malware installed on your device.

-With this online romance scam, your match may exchange several messages with you, then offer more information on their personal page or a fake social media profile page.
+With this online romance scam, your match may exchange several messages with you and then offer more information on their personal page or a fake social media profile page.
 The goal of this online dating scam is to steal your personal data.
 These fraudsters get you to trust them and relay more of your information.
+Always be wary of bad actors who try to move communications from one platform to another.

 9. Money mule recruitment